banner border

 With tax on crypto, South Africa and SARS have taken a stern view on those who have not declared the crypto for tax purposes, and are pushing for jail time as punishment.
 As of 2021 amendments to the legislation now make it easier for SARS to lay a charge for tax evasion in South Africa.
 Previously SARS had to prove that the taxpayer willfully evaded or avoided their tax liability.
 Under current legislation, SARS now simply needs to prove negligence on the taxpayer’s side.
 With this in mind, and with the ambiguity in whether Income Tax or Capital Gains Tax is applicable, it is essential that you track your trading very carefully and it is definitely worthwhile seeking the help of an accountant who is experienced in crypto.

-Can the SARS track your Crypto?
+Can SARS track your Crypto?

-Thanks to the Income Tax Act, SARS have been given a range of collection powers.
+Thanks to the Income Tax Act, SARS has been given a range of collection powers.
 Among others, this includes that third-party service providers submit full financial data if they are called to, both locally and internationally.

-This means that they will most likely be able to access your data from any centralised crypto exchange with KYC processes in place.
-In June 2021, the three largest South African exchanges (Luno, VALR and AltCoinTrader) confirmed that SARS had approached them to provide information on customers.
-If you are trading on an international platform then SARS will attempt to track down data from them too.
-And given that most exchanges try to be as compliant with government legislation as possible, they may well succeed in getting that info.
 So when it comes to declaring your portfolio be sure to use all the tools you can to ensure you are paying the correct amount, that includes using accountants, understanding what transactions are taxable, and using a crypto tax calculator, such as the one Koinly offers.

 What’s the penalty for crypto tax evasion in South Africa?